CFP: SHALL NOT BE DENIED: RIGHTS IN AMERICAN DISCOURSE AND CULTURE

 Submissions from undergraduate and graduate students, academics, and independent scholars from all disciplines are welcomed.
 In keeping with our tradition of supporting undergraduate research and scholarship, we especially invite undergraduate students to submit proposals for our Undergraduate Roundtables.

 The keynote speaker will be Chief Vincent Mann, Turtle Clan Chief of the Ramapough Lunaape Nation.

 More information about the conference, location, and registration can be found at our website: https://sites.google.com/view/easasoa2020/.

 For Individual Presenters: Submit a short abstract (no more than 200 words) and a brief CV or resume (no more than two pages).
 Place your name and email address on both documents.

-For Pre-formed Panels: Send a cover sheet with the title of the panel, the names of each participant, and the titles of their presentations.
-Include a short abstract of each paper (no more than 200 words each) as well as a CV or resume for each panel participant (no longer than two pages).
+For Pre-formed Panels: Submit a cover sheet with the title of the panel, the names of each participant, and the titles of their presentations.
+Include a short abstract of each paper (no more than 200 words each) as well as a brief CV or resume for each panel participant (no longer than two pages).

 Proposals may be submitted to EASASOA2020@gmail.com between December 15, 2019—January 15, 2020.

 Undergraduate students or faculty members interested in having their undergraduate students present research at the conference should contact Dr. Brant Ellsworth of Central Penn College (firstname.lastname@example.org) for details.
 Undergraduate Roundtable proposals may be submitted to EASASOA2020@gmail.com between February 1—March 7, 2020.